daniferna/first_demo/README.md

 > http:localhost:8080/search?*title=Spiderman+3&type=movie*

 ### Types of search

 Right now, you can do the following types of queries:

-#### Search by query:
+#### Search by query

 * This kind of search receive a piece of text and performs a general search trying to extract and match all the elements of the query with the info elasticsearch has saved.
 * Example:
   > http:localhost:8080/search?query=Spiderman+movie

-#### Search by fields:
+#### Search by fields

 * This kind of search looks specifically for the fields passed by parameters.
 Gives better results than the general query if you know the values and type of the elements you're passing by parameters.
 * The fields can be combined
 * The fields can be the following:
     * title
     * type
     * genre
         * one or more values separated by commas
     * date
         * one or more range of years separated by commas

 ##### Examples of search by fields:

 Films titled "Spiderman 3"
 > /search?title=Spiderman+3&type=movie

 Media titled "The great adevnture" of genre drama and adventure
 > /search?title=The+great+adventure&genre=drama,adventure

 Film titled "Call me by your name" of genre drama and romance released between 2010 and 2020
 > /search?title=Call+me+by+your+name&type=movie&genre=drama,romance&date=2010-2020

 Film of genre drama released between 2010 and 2013, and between 1980 and 1995
 > /search?genre=drama&date=2010-2013,1980-1995